DanRelief/DanRelief/README.md

-### Olá!
-Me chamo Daniel Remédio
+### Hello World!
+My name is Daniel Remedio

-- 🔭 Terceiro período de Engenharia da Computação na FHO
+- 🔭 Third period of Computer Engeneering on the FHO Foundation
-- 🌱 Estudando Git e Unity
+- 🌱 Studying Git, Unity and Python
-- 🤔 Pronomes: Ele/Dele
+- 🤔 Pronouns: He/Him